krasimir/riew/README.md

 * `sourceChannels` (array of channels or a single channel, required) - the source channel which we will be subscribed to.
 In case of multiple channels the default behavior is that the subscriber is notified only when all the source channels have values.
 Check out the `strategy` option below.
 * `options` (`Object`, optional) - additional options for the reading
-  * `transform` (`Function` or routine, optional) - a function or a routine that receives the data from the sources and has a chance to transform it.
   * `onError` (`Function`, optional) - in case the `transform` throws an error.
   * `initialCall` (`Boolean`, optional, default to `true`) - resolves the `read` if there is already a value in the source/s.
   * `strategy` (`ONE_OF` or `ALL_REQUIRED`, default to `ALL_REQUIRED`) - base on that the library decided wether to wait for all the source channels or not.
 If set to `ONE_OF` it will resolve the read as soon as some of the sources receives a value.